 A: A weed is any plant growing where it doesn't meet your management plans.
 A noxious weed is a plant that is declared noxious, by the state or county, because it causes significant economic impacts within the state and/or county.
-An invading weed is a plant that is newly established within the state/county and poses a threat of gaining noxious weed status.
+An invading weed is a non-native plant that is newly established within the state/county and poses a threat of gaining noxious weed status.

 A: We are committed by state law and county policy, to spray weeds on the state/county noxious weed list.

 A: This is a difficult question to answer because many species of noxious weeds respond better at certain times of the year or with different herbicides.
 Generally, most plants respond well to herbicides in early growth stages, particularly annuals and biennials.
 Many perennials also respond well to fall applications of herbicide.
 However, a chemical that eradicates one weed may not affect another.
 Federal laws describe what chemicals may be used and where they may be applied.
 This information can be found on the label on the herbicide container.
 Read the labels.
 Contact the Vegetation Management Division for detailed information.